 What began with a handful of mysterious illnesses in a central China city has traveled the world.
-First detected on the last day of 2019, the novel coronavirus has killed more than 350,000 people with infections surpassing five and a half million worldwide.
+First detected on the last day of 2019, the novel coronavirus has killed more than 500,000 people with infections surpassing 10 million worldwide.
 It has triggered nationwide lockdowns, stock market upheaval and dangerous conspiracy theories.

 Most cases are mild, but health officials say much is still unknown about the virus that causes the disease covid-19.